Are hospitals sending newborn mothers home too early?

 • Judgmental staff and lack of evidence-based care.

 I personally opted for early discharge after my third baby was born, choosing to leave the hospital at 3 am rather than stay get some much-needed sleep!
 Other than the actual trip home in the car on the cold, dark, winter's night, it was a completely blissful experience!
-But only because I had support lined up at home, which brings me to the obvious solution to this modern challenge.
+But only because I had support lined up at home, which brings me to the obvious solution to this challenge.

 The support that mothers need after childbirth is largely non-medical.
 Pregnant, birthing and postpartum women are not always ill, but still, require an enormous amount of emotional and physical support.
 Hospital is expensive and medicalised, so I suggest the best result is early discharge with a publicly funded intensive home support program.